DrTorresje/FirsProject_UserForm/README.md

 # FirsProject_UserForm
-A User form for authentication
+A User form for authentication.
-First attempt at coding with Javascript.
+My First attempt at coding with Javascript.
 First attemt at Building and app and conect it to Firebase